Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/scenario.rst

 Getting started
 ---------------

-To begin, navigate to the Datasets page and click **Automatic Generation** in the upper-right corner of the screen.
+To begin, navigate to the Datasets page and click **Generate** in the upper-right corner of the screen.
 This will open a modal with three options: Knowledge Base, and Scenario.
 Select the **Scenario** option.

 .. image:: /_static/images/hub/scenario-select.png
    :align: center